 Two community workshops were held in 2016.
 Notices for both workshops were posted online, in the City Clerk's office, at two public parks, and notices were mailed to various public and private organizations.
 Copies of the community workshop notices as well as the mailing labels for the notices are contained in this appendix.
 The community workshops were held on Monday, May 9, 2016 and on Tuesday, August 2, 2016.
 Both workshops were held at the Centre at Sycamore Plaza.
 Despite notification of these community workshops, no members of the public or persons representing interested agencies attended.
-Notice was also given for the August 9, 2016 City Council meeting at which consideration of this Plan took place.
+Notice was also given for the August 9, 2016 and April 24, 2018 City Council meetings where consideration of this Plan took place.